 Since the liver is involved with circulation and movement, we say the best thing you can do for your liver is to exercise, which will help tremendously with menstrual cramping.
 I'm sure many agree that when they exercise they feel better overall.
 The mood enhancing benefit of exercise is explained in Chinese medicine by improving systemic blood flow.
 Research also confirms that beta-endorphins are released during exercise.
 Beta-endorphins are natural pain killers produced by the body which help us feel good.
 The second best thing you can do is to limit alcohol intake.
 Alcohol does help with opening channel pathways as well, that's why we feel good when we drink it.
 However, if alcohol is used frequently, the liver in a sense gets "lazy" and fails to open the channel pathways because it relies on the alcohol to do it.

 If the liver channel is impaired leading to painful periods, we would observe stagnation along the liver course.
 The liver course starts on the big toe and passes through the genitals, which includes the uterus, fallopian tubes and ovaries.
 Stagnation is generally observed along the medial border of the shin in cases where the liver is primary channel involved.
 In addition we would check the in flow and out flow tracts of the abdomen.

 In these pictures we see the common iliac artery as the main vessel that supplies the pelvic region.
 From the common iliac, there is a branch that descends called the uterine artery, which supplies the uterus.
 Checking for impingements along the course of the common iliac should free up obstructions to the uterus.
-Treating these areas will help with blood circulation and alleviate dysmenorrhea.
+Application of warm herbal soaks and herbal compresses will soothe cramps and prepare the body for acupuncture treatment.
+Releasing these regions with acupuncture will improve blood circulation and alleviate dysmenorrhea.

 Case Study 1: